ambroiseodt/itl/README.md

 <p align="center">
  <img src="overview.svg" width="100%"/>
 </p>
 The main package ```NanoLlama``` provides utilities to train and study large language models from the point of view of memory and generalization.
 It notably allow tool-use and relies mainly on PyTorch primitives, instead of any high-level LLM libraries, allowing researchers and practitioners to easily prototype and modify.
+In our study, we compare the benefits of in-tool learning (ITL) over in-weight learning:

+- In-Tool Learning: learning to use a tool (e.g., a calculator or a request to a database) to solve a problem,
+- In-Weight Learning: memorizing the solution to the problem within the model's weights.

 ## Installation
 The code runs Python 3.10+.